deep2234/cicd-docker-nginx-site/README.md

 # mycicd-demo-app

-A simple static website served using NGINX in a Docker container.
-This project showcases containerization of frontend code and automated CI/CD using GitHub Actions.
+A lightweight, containerized static website powered by NGINX, built for fast deployment and learning DevOps practices with GitHub Actions.
+This project showcases the containerization of frontend code and automated CI/CD using GitHub Actions.

 ---